Starting your own life drawing group is easier than you might think. There were few life drawing opportunities near where I live.

 Lower temperature bulbs produce a warm golden light.
-Medium temperature bulbs product a more neutral white light.
+Medium temperature bulbs produce a more neutral white light.
 Cooler temperature bulbs produce cool light or mimic daylight.

 Look for bulbs with higher number of lumens if you'd like a brighter light.

 Plan ahead when posing your model.
 Provide comfortable seating.